binyamolango/Hello-Microverse/README.md

 ### Run tests

-To run tests, run the index.html file on your browser
+To run tests, run the index.html file on any browser

 <!--
 Example command: